brichards21/SMSDiscordSpam/index.md

 ## Number of Words

 We start with something fairly simple: extracting the number of words in each message.
-The basic idea behind this is that if we have a messenger that often send messages in fragments (like sending new ideas in separate messages) or the opposite, often sends their messages in lengthier paragraphs, suddenly straying away from an established pattern
+The basic idea behind this is that if we have a sender that often send messages in fragments (like sending new ideas in separate messages) or the opposite, often sends their messages in lengthier paragraphs, suddenly straying away from an established pattern